By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 It may well that you can’t get there from here.
-Maybe you need to first go somewhere else, like contentment and then you turn right or is it left?
+Maybe you need to first go somewhere else, like contentment and then you turn right, or is it left?
 And yes happy is right around the corner from contentment.

 Happy may well be the last street after acceptance and serenity.

-Here are a few photos that could start you on the road to becoming an expert on happy.
+Here are a few photos that could start you on the road to becoming an expert on happiness.
 Knowing what to look for couldn’t hurt.
 We all used to know what happy looked like once, even if we never actually felt that way.